Are Lighter Weight Cars or Heavier Cars Safer in a Crash?

 Safest Midsize Models

-The top 5 models in this category:
+The top 5 models cars safer than their peers in midsize models include:

 1. Infiniti QX60 2WD (Luxury SUV)